the-grignard-reagent/FunWithBranches/README.md

 <hr>

 ## What to do after your PR is merged?
-Once your PR is merged, give yourself a pat on your back, for completing Subtask-2, and proceed to the branch <b>Subtask-3</b>, for further instructions.
+Once your PR is merged, give yourself another pat on your back, for completing Subtask-2, and proceed to the branch <b>Subtask-3</b>, for further instructions.